 I don’t use them.
 Aside from a focus on explicit grammar, textbooks overload students with vocabulary in a way that lowers confidence for all but the those with the spongiest memory.
 Textbook chapters typically have at least 20 different words used just once or twice in a text passage.
 Very few of these new words recur.
 As a result, students are exposed to a LOT of meanings, yet only a few grammatical structures at a time according to the chapter grammar focus.
 This has not been shown to aid comprehension—the sine qua non of language acquisition—and inhibits the student from creating mental representation of the language.
 Instead, I shelter (i.e. limit) vocabulary to few meanings, recycle them often, and unleash grammatical structures as needed.
 Thus, students are exposed to a wide net without the cognitive demand of new meanings, and build mental representation more effectively.
 This was a major reason for writing texts that beginning students understand.

 As flexible as possible, never stale.
 The Universal Language Curriculum (ULC) combines features from various successful curricula I’ve implemented, and observed.
 It was designed to be the most student-centered, collaboration-ready, Second Language Acquisition (SLA)-aligned, and school-friendly representation of what to actually teach.
 We have Class Days learning about familiar topics like oneself, school, community, and then Culture Days exploring a topic from target-language-speaking cultures.

 I do as little of this as possible.
 Grading doesn’t cause learning, or acquisition, so why spend time on it?
-Instead, I create a grading category that doesn’t factor into the course grade, using it as a digital portfolio of anything done in class (see this most-recent post on setting that up).
-The evidence collected depends on the standards (see below).
+Instead, students self-assess & grade (see Course Grade below).

 Look & Listen, Respond/Show/Ask